goetzrobin/we-still-alive-netlify/src/pages/index.md

         ### Kawangware: To Help The Rooted Need of an Impoverished Sanitation

-        Kawangware, a residential area in Nairobi, Kenya, is to knowledge and experience a place of fortune and uncertainty.
+        Kawangware, a residential area in Nairobi, Kenya, is to knowledge and experience a place of both fortune and sadness.

         The population living in Kawangware, with studied and supported evidence, seems to be particularly prone to be successful in sports related to high velocities, such as long-distance run competitions.
 Genetics and environmental (diet) factors present in this area play an important role in determining the success of these athletes.
 Olympians but also marathon famous winners in running events are known to be coming from this area, indeed.